-Enjoy a true highland adventure as you explore ‘Scotland’s most beautiful glen,’ and glimpse into the secrets of Beauly Priory and Loch Ness.
+Enjoy a true Highland adventure as you explore ‘Scotland’s most beautiful glen’ and learn the secrets of Beauly Priory and Loch Ness.

-Loch Ness - Go on an optional boat cruise or wander down to the alluring and eerie loch.
+Loch Ness - Go on an optional boat cruise* and search for the famous monster.

 Beauly Priory - Visit this tucked away priory and learn about the monks of the Highlands.